- Tuition & Financial Aid

 Q: Does Touro Law accept the GRE?

-Yes, we do.
+A: Yes, we do.
 However, GRE may not be submitted in lieu of the LSAT if an applicant has already taken or plans to take the LSAT.
 GRE takers must designate Touro to receive all reportable scores from the Educational Testing Service (ETS).
 Our GRE Designated Institution (DI) Code is 3223.

 Regardless of the standardized test taken, all applicants must participate in the Credential Assembly Service (CAS) provided by the Law School Admissions Council (LSAC).